AryanSingh/parspec_task/README.md

-downlod and unzip the folder \n cd into folder \n npm install \n npm run dev
+downlod and unzip the folder

+cd into folder

+npm install

+npm run dev